DanteLore/SmolbeanPlanet3D/README.md

 7. Get some decent GPU-instanced grass on the go, to make the ground look more professional.
 8. Sort out the lighting so the buildings look less lame.
 9. Add time of day as a concept, including day/night cycle.
 10. Warehouse and Porters (new job type - carries stuff round the island as needed).
+Maybe you start with the "Warehouse" as a big pile of resources and a few people gathered round a camp fire.
+11. Building of buildings - so porters and builders create the buildings using resources.
-11. First production chain buildings - Sawmill?
+12. First production chain buildings - Sawmill?
 Butcher?
 ...OK, that's like a year's worth of work...

 ## Making a game